 Then there was the waterfall.
 At this point we were really in the final minutes of sunlight.
 Moving with more urgency and not a second spare to pause.
 We crossed the waterfall at the very top where it was narrow.
 My exhausted muscles couldn’t lift me up from the rock pool, Leon literally had to pull me up with one arm.
 With no time to rest, we kept walking and searching.

 There was a small muddy section.
 This is where I really lost my step.
 It felt like I was falling for miles.
 What probably lasted about 10 seconds maximum, felt like ten minutes.
-I started by falling down a slope of crumbly mud.
-Every time I tried to grab the ground to catch myself it crumbled.
+I started by falling down a slope of crumbly, vertical mud.
+Every time I tried to latch on to the ground to catch myself it crumbled.
 I started clawing at it, as if that will help.
 Every tree was, tantalisingly, just out of my finger tips reach.
 I started to fall very fast, I felt the rush of air between my body and the cliff and there was nothing to slow myself down.

 My mind flashed to the waterfall.
 I tried screaming but all that did was fill my mouth with this crumbling dirt.
 This is it.
 Crap.
 This is real life death.
 There’s not much I can really do now.
 I turned my body to look at were I was falling in a last attempt to save myself.
 There was no time to be afraid at this point.
 No time for thinking about tantrums and sitting down or to tell myself ‘Ok’.
 My life was resting in my hands.
-I dug my foot sideways into the dirt to try to slow down my speed even slightly.

 I saw a tree, well more of a bush really.
 Straight ahead of me.
 I positioned my foot sideways into the dirt, I kept one hand behind me clawing at the mud, directed my one foot towards this tree and caught it with my spare hand.
 My heart stopped.
 This tree, this beautiful tree/bush had grown exactly in the right spot.
 To stand between me and the waterfall, which was now unnervingly close.
-I couldn’t see it because at this point it was dark but I could hear it loud and clear.
+I couldn’t see it but I could hear it loud and clear.